ripytide/metapac/README.md

 vscode_variant = "code"

 # Whether to default to installing flatpak packages systemwide or for the
 # current user.
-This setting can be overridden on a per-package basis using
+This setting can be overridden on a per-package basis.
-# { systemwide = false|true }.
 # Default: true
 flatpak_default_systemwide = true